Fall 2023 Courses

 in children's literature and young-adult studies.

-ENGL 306A/W: Children’s Literature and Advanced Composition with Lecturer Tishna Asim
+ECL 306A/W: Children’s Literature and Advanced Composition with Lecturer Tishna Asim

 Investigate various themes in children’s literature, spanning multiple time periods, cultures, and schools of thought.
 Experience many formats of literature—poetry, novel, short story, film, television show/episode, picture book—and visit many genres (fairy tale, quest/adventure narrative, problem novel, etc.) to pinpoint the purposes and pleasures within children’s literature.